 Golf is a sport that requires focus and concentration, just like serious exercise.
 I’ve long believed that proper conditioning is not just a measure of fitness, but also an ability to block out a gym’s countless distractions.
-Frankly, I don’t see how you can achieve one without the other.
+Frankly, I don’t see how you can achieve the former without the latter.
 Just take a look at a typical week of assaults on my senses.

 Sight: On Monday, I pushed open the door of my gym and walked into a cave.
 The fellow at the front desk asked my forgiveness for the power outage, and invited me to work out anyway.
 Dude: no apology necessary – I’m just delighted the front door is unlocked.
 The rest is up to me.